 OVERVIEW: This funder supports health, human services, education, arts and culture, and community needs in Central Kentucky.
-Unsolicited grant applications are accepted throughout the year and reviewed in the winter.
+It accepts unsolicited grant applications throughout the year and reviews them in the winter.

 FUNDING AREAS: Health and human services, education, arts and culture, community

-IP TAKE: You don’t have to know a thing about horse racing to get in with this Lexington funder.
-It's a good local outfit to know for equipment needs and capital projects.
+IP TAKE: Grant seekers do not have to know a thing about horse racing to get in with this Lexington funder.
+It is a good local organization to know for equipment needs and capital projects.

-Central Kentucky grantmaking is focused on health and human services, education, arts and culture, and community.
+Central Kentucky grantmaking supports health and human services, education, arts and culture, and community.
 The Lexington, Kentucky-based funder keeps its grants close to home.
 Most grants have been for capital expansion and equipment purchases.
 However, it also supports endowment programs and scholarship funds.
-No grants go for operating funds of hospitals or patient care institutions, for primary or secondary schools, or for any kind of annual operating support.
-However, it gives regularly to fundraising efforts in the thoroughbred industry.
+No grants support operating funds of hospitals or patient care institutions, for primary or secondary schools, or for any kind of annual operating support.
+However, it regularly supports fundraising efforts in the thoroughbred industry.

 In addition to grantmaking, Keeneland employees volunteer at organizations in the area, such as United Way of the Bluegrass and Habitat for Humanity and Commerce Lexington.
 The organization also provides a combination of financial and in-kind sponsorship support for civic events like the Keeneland Art Fair and the Evening at Ashland Jazz Concert.
 It lends out its grounds for charity events and fundraiser walks.